-Knowing what people are searching when they get to your site is important- visitors that search are normally searching for something that they can’t find on the site and this is generally content or products that you eitherdoordon’thave.
+Knowing what people are searching for when they get to your site is important- visitors that search are normally searching for something that they can’t find on the site and this is generally content or products that you either.

 Whether it helps you expand your product range, add additional buttons or content to your site, or rename part of your navigation menu to better help people find what they need- site search is one of the less talked about reports in Google Analytics but one that can easily provide you with quick-win actionable insights.

 Not sure what your site search query parameter is?
-To get the query parameter perform a search on your own website, take a look at the URL, notedown the letters or sequence that appears justbeforethe search term or terms.
+To get the query parameter perform a search on your website, take a look at the URL, noting down the letters or sequences that appear in the search term or terms.
 Then perform another search and check the URL again to see if the same letters or sequence appears again before your search term.
 If it does and this is a common pattern, then you can take this as your search query parameter.

 Next: